Saving S$300,000 for a flat in Singapore seems like a monumental feat. But if you start now, you’ll be able to afford it by your 35th birthday.

 Second, your savings exist to prevent debt.
 Should you encounter some kind of financial emergency, such as needing to find a new job or needing surgery, your savings will tide you over.

 If you don’t have savings, you’ll probably have to resort to loans.
-This affects your DSR and afflicts you with interest repayments.
+This affects your Total Debt Servicing Ratio (TDSR) and afflicts you with interest repayments.

 3. Get an Endowment Plan or Blue Chip Programme